Arushasatybay/cse15l-lab-reports/LabReport1.md

  4) ![Image](https://github.com/Arushasatybay/cse15l-lab-reports/blob/main/Screenshot%202024-01-13%20at%202.02.52%20PM.png?raw=true)
    * The working directory was `/home`.
-   * I got a `[user@sahara ~/lecture1/messages]$` as an output because the command cd is used to change the current directory `home` to a newly provided `lecture1/messages/`.
-This output just confirms that we are now in the `messages` directory.
+   * I got nothing as an output because the command `cd` is used to change the current directory `home` to a newly provided `lecture1/messages/`.
+No output with this command just confirms that the change of directory was successful.
+And a new prompt `[user@sahara ~/lecture1/messages]$` shows that we are now in the `messages` directory.
    * It is not an error due to the reasons provided above.

 ***